Excelsior, Minnesota

+Excelsior (/ɛkˈsɛlsiər/ ek-SEL-see-ər) is a city in Hennepin County, Minnesota, United States.
+A western suburb of the Twin Cities, Excelsior is about 16 mi southwest of downtown Minneapolis.
+Its population was 2,414 as of the 2020 census.

-Excelsior is a city in Hennepin County, Minnesota, United States.
-Excelsior's historic commercial district along Water Street is listed on the National Register of Historic Places, and the town has many Victorian-era houses.
-On Lake Minnetonka's southern shore, the community serves as a local tourism destination for shoppers, boaters, and restaurant-goers.
+Excelsior's commercial district along Water Street is listed on the National Register of Historic Places, and the town has many historic Victorian-era houses.
+Located on Lake Minnetonka's southern shore, the city serves as a local destination for shoppers, boaters, and restaurant-goers.